MASPA: An efficient strategy for path planning with a tethered marsupial robotics system: Controllable Loose Tethers

 \section{Controllable Loose Tethers}

-In this section, we introduce a variant of the planner \approach{} to efficiently solve SMPP in scenarios involving loose tethers.
+We now introduce a variant of the MASPA planner designed to efficiently solve the SMPP in scenarios involving a loose tether.
 In this case, we assume that the marsupial system carries a device to control the length of the tether (with a maximum length of $L$).
 We introduce a new concept: a take-off point $Y=top(X)$ is \emph{catenary-visible}, \cLvisible{} for short, if there exists a collision-free loose tether between $Y$ and $T$ that is modeled by a catenary curve with length equal to or lower than $L$.
 Then, we redefine the PVP problem for catenary curves.

-\textbf{Catenary Visibility Problem (CVP):} Compute the locus of the \cLvisible{} points in $\pi_{top}$.
+\textbf{Catenary Visibility Problem (CVP):} \emph{Compute the locus of the \cLvisible{} points in $\pi_{top}$}.

-Notice that, when we consider catenaries, the MLTP problem does not change its statement, although we must modify the procedure to obtain the minimum length tether by considering feasible catenary curves.
+Notice that, when we consider catenaries, MLTP (Minimum Length Tether Problem) retains its original formulation.
+However, the procedure to obtain the minimum length tether requires modification to account for feasible catenary curves.
 To efficiently solve CVP and MLTP for loose tethers, we use the following result in 2D:

 \begin{lemma} If a point $Y \in r_{top}$ is \nonpLvisible, then it is also not \cLvisible{}. \end{lemma}

 \begin{proof} Let $Y$ be a \cLvisible{} point; then there exists a catenary of length equal to or less than $L$ connecting $Y$ and $T$.
 That controllable tether could be tensioned until it transforms into a polygonal line of length equal to or less than $L$, and the result follows. \end{proof} As we did in Section~\ref{sec:3D_pvp}, we can generate a discrete set of $p$ vertical planes passing through $T$ and a discrete set of $q$ take-off candidate points in each plane along the \pLvisible{}-intervals.
 Notice that, according to Lemma~\ref{lemma:c-vis}, the \nonpLvisible{} points cannot be \cLvisible{} either.
 For each of the candidate take-off points, $Y_{i,j}$, we use an additional optimization algorithm to find the collision-free catenary with minimum length from $Y_{i,j}$ to $T$.